thefinalwolf/SW-DLT/README.md

 - [ ] Implement feature to read URLs from files

 ## Disclaimers
-- Use this shortcut for downloading media you own easily
+- Use this shortcut for downloading media you own or are authorized to download
 - All software used (Youtube-dl, Gallery-dl, SW-DLT, a-Shell) is open source and free
 - It is recommended to have the VLC app or another universal media player app to play unsupported media formats in iOS/iPadOS.